-Sidebar to the article Improving Access to Services for Female Offenders Returning to the Community, by Marie Garcia with Nancy Ritter, published in NIJ Journal issue no. 269.
+Sidebar to the article Improving Access to Services for Females Returning to the Community, by Marie Garcia with Nancy Ritter, published in NIJ Journal issue no. 269.

 The SCA directs NIJ to evaluate the effectiveness of demonstration projects funded by the Bureau of Justice Assistance (BJA).
 In fiscal year 2010, NIJ awarded $10 million for re-entry-related research: